Rule of a Lady

 There was a fluttering, a rush, a rustling, in the air.
 A strange darkness spinning around her.
 Her head hit the concrete and bounced once.
 At the hospital it was all about how had she cut her wrist?
 And her insistence that she hadn’t cut it.
-Her instance that he had cut her.
+Her insistence that he had cut her.
 “Who?
 Who?
 Who?”
 They said.
-She laughed at them, inappropriate laughter.
-She was delirious from the blood loss, she laughed because they sounded like owls.
+She laughed at them.
+Inappropriate laughter.
+She was delirious from the blood loss.
+She laughed because they sounded like owls.
 That was another thing, how long had it been before Dalton had looked for her?
-How long that she had lost that much blood?
+How long that she’d lost that much blood?

-In her delirium she told them that the devil cut her wrist, only it wasn’t the devil, it was just some really wicked fallen angel and they were so sure she was having some Billy Sunday guilt-remorse-grief issue.
+In her delirium she told them the devil cut her wrist, only it wasn’t the devil, it was just some really wicked fallen angel.
+They were sure she was having some Billy Sunday guilt-remorse-grief issue.
 Dalton and Billy had both known, she’d been seeing things since childhood.
 She never would have told them, at the hospital, but he had come for her there and she was ready to go, the White Angel.
 The first time she’d seen the White Angel she was only a year old.
 She’d fallen off of the porch.
-He looked so peaceful standing there, in the garden, it had looked like dreams and everything you think a ghost is supposed to look like, except for the teeth.
-The White Angel had smiled at her and she had known than that it wasn’t an angel, and she managed to run screaming for her mother.
-They told her that there was no way that she could remember that but she did.
+He looked so peaceful standing there, in the garden.
+It had looked like dreams and everything you think a ghost is supposed to look like, except for the teeth.
+The White Angel had smiled at her and she had known that it wasn’t an angel.
+She managed to run screaming for her mother.
+They told her there was no way she could remember that she was too young, but she did.
 She remembered everything.

 When she was eight, she’d seen it again.
-A bad dream in the middle of the night, calling for help and then, wide awake, and the White Angel had appeared at the foot of her bed, and then shown those teeth, again.
-She had pulled the covers over her head, stayed that way until sunrise.
+A bad dream in the middle of the night, calling for help and then, wide awake.
+The White Angel had appeared at the foot of her bed, shown those teeth, again.
+She pulled the covers over her head, stayed that way until sunrise.
 Billy Sunday.
 What did they really know about her?
 Except that maybe it was him, or something to do with him, that’s all they wanted to know.

 The water turned her skin a ruddy color, a red stripe around her body like a ring around the tub.
 She unwound the gauze.
 She looked at the neat, straight, stitches.
 The doctor had put his hand on her knee, he was sympathetic.
-She had wanted to say, “Take me home with you, you’ll never be sorry.”
+She wanted to say, “Take me home with you, you’ll never be sorry.”
 But you know, maybe he was too uptight anyway.
 Maybe he didn’t party.
 Maybe he couldn’t understand something like fucking Billy Sunday in the coat room at church, during services, and wanting to get out.
-Maybe he couldn’t understand white angels and weird sounds in the driveway and all of the things that made her the mess that she was.
+Maybe he couldn’t understand white angels, weird sounds in the driveway and all the things that made her the mess that she was.
 She was so far gone.
-She had looked at him and said, “You gonna fix me up, Doc?
+She looked at him and said, “You gonna fix me up, Doc?
 You gonna stitch me up?
 Are you going to heal me?”
-She had smiled.
+Smiling at him.

 “You’re too old for games like that.
 My name is Allen.
 We have to refer you.
 Do you understand?”

 “Oh, I understand.”
-She tried not to cry and failed.
+She tried not to cry.
+Failed.

-“What brought this on, Bonnie, is it?” he was wrapping the gauze around her wrist.
+“What brought this on, Bonnie, is it?” he wrapped the gauze around her wrist.

 “I didn’t do this, you know.
 I saw a demon.”
 She looked at him, his white coat, his stethoscope, and everything about his slightly middle aged, Master’s Degree that said, “Trust me.”

 “You’re telling me that you think that a demon did this to you?”
-There was no else there, just her and Allen.
+There was no one else there, only her and Allen.

 “Or the devil himself.
 It’s been chasing me for as long as I can remember.”
-Bonnie smiled at him, guiless, exposed, two a.m. in the E.R.
+Bonnie said.
+Guiless.
+Exposed.
+Two a.m. in the E.R.
 “He shows up in my driveway sometimes.
 He makes this noise and I know to go outside.”
 She never took her eyes away from his face.
 Allen was handsome.